-In 2024, TDF published a white paper on its Eco-responsible Towerco on the Issuer's website (www.tdf.fr/wp-content/uploads/2024/06/TDF_LIVRE-BLANC-UNE-TOWERCO-ECORESPONSABLE.pdf)
+In 2024, TDF published a white paper on its Eco-responsible Towerco on the Issuer's website (www.tdf.fr/wp-content/uploads/2024/06/TDF_LIVRE-BLANC-UNE-TOWERCO-ECORESPONSABLE.pdf).

-Regarding Social matters, the Group's gender equality index score stands at 94 out of 100.
+Regarding Social matters, the Group's gender equality index score stands at 95 out of 100, with an increase of +1 point in 2024 compared to 2023.
 As gender equality pioneer over many years, TDF has introduced various schemes to further enhance gender equality.
 Steps taken can be broken down into six areas: parental leave, hiring, career development, pay, training and corporate culture.